 - a.
 Before stacking any materials, it is important that the material type, height and weight are given consideration. - b.
 If a skid is to be used, inspect the skid for damage. - c.
 Stacking materials too high or too deep on a shelf will increase the risk of injury when materials are being manually moved. - d.
 When stacking bags or bundles, use interlocking rows to increase the stability of the load. - e.
 When stacking drums or barrels use a symmetrical pattern.
 If they are to be stacked on their ends, use a sheet of plywood or skid inserted between the levels to provide stability and an even surface for each level.
 When stored on their sides, block the bottom tier to prevent the bottom drums from rolling out from under the load. - f.
 All cylindrical materials such as structural steel and tubing must be stacked and blocked to prevent spreading or tilting.
-Pipes, bars, and tubing should be stored in racks that run parallel to the warehouse aisles to eliminate a safety hazard for those who use the aisles. - 7.
-JOB STEPS - 1.
-Lifting, moving and depositing load - a.
+Pipes, bars, and tubing should be stored in racks that run parallel to the warehouse aisles to eliminate a safety hazard for those who use the aisles.

+7. JOB STEPS

+- 1. Lifting, moving and depositing load - a.
 Assess the load - b.
 Tines must be down if the forklift is not carrying a load. - C. Watch out for pedestrians (aka other workers). - d.
 Slide forks under load gently, only lift one load at a time - e.
 Always remember that the safe working load of a forklift reduces as the mast is tilted forward. - f.
 Ensure the load is balanced and can be safety lifted - g.
 Always put the heavy end of the load against the load backrest. - h.
 Once load is secured on forks, raise the load only to the height necessary to maintain a reasonable clearance from the ground - i.
-Ensure all workers are clear and back up slowly - j.
+Ensure all workers are clear and back up slowly - i.
 Restrict pedestrian movement in the work area during operation - k.
 Carry load to stable, level ground ensure the lifting tines are secure into the pallet and the load is stable before lifting or driving off.

-I. Be careful of overhead obstructions when raising the mast. m.
-Avoid excessive speed, drive smoothly, refraining from rapid acceleration. n.
+I. Be careful of overhead obstructions when raising the mast.
+M. Avoid excessive speed, drive smoothly, refraining from rapid acceleration.N.
 When approaching a blind corner, use horn and drive slowly.
-O. Always have someone guide you it a load restricts your vision. p.
-Slow down when changing direction or on wet or greasy surfaces. q.
-Avoid harsh braking, especially when carrying a load.
+O. Always have someone guide you if a load restricts your vision. , p.
+Slow down when changing direction or on wet or greasy surfaces.q.
+Avoid harsh braking, especially when carrying a load. q.
+Word harsh braking, especially when earlying a road.
 8. REFUELING PROCEDURE Please refer to manufacturer recommendations 9.
-STANDARD SHUTDOWN PROCEDURE POST Operation: a.
-Gently set load on ground and unnook b.
-Lower the load of times, stop the vehicle and apply the park brake and turn on power.
-Turn on propare tank (if 10.
+STANDARD SHUTDOWN PROCEDURE POST-Operation: a.
+Gently set load on ground and unhookb.
+Lower the load or tines, stop the vehicle and apply the park brake and turn off power.
+Turn off propane tank (if b.
+Lower the load or tines, stop the vehicle and apply the park brake and turn off power.
+Turn off propane tank (if applicable) аррисавте, 10.
 QUALIFICATIONS & EDUCATION REQIREMENTS Workers must be trained to CSA Standard B335-94, Industrial Lift Truck Operator Training (as per WorkSafeBC), and have passed the test before they can operate a lift truck (forklift).
+Workers can be trained by their employer or a third-party passed the test before they can operate a lift truck (forklift).
 Workers can be trained by their employer or a third-party provider.
 Every two years the driver must be re-evaluated and given additional training as needed.
-Employers must ensure drivers are properly trained and receive additional training as supervision as peeded Employers must ensure unvers are property trained and receive additional training as supervision as needed.
+Employers must ensure drivers are properly trained and receive additional training as supervision as needed.